 Was the president informed that his attorney was about to be raided?

-Uh, these are really big, big questions, Sean.
+These are really big, big questions, Sean.

-Well, I mean, Rosenstein had to sign off on the idea that Muller said, Oh, I got this, but it's not within his his purview in this particular case and within his mandate, but yet now you've got the special counsel coordinating with the Southern District of New York, and nobody can get in any traction or any freedom at all to maneuver or move.
+But yet now you've got the special counsel coordinating with the Southern District of New York, and nobody can get any traction or any freedom at all to maneuver or move.

-And then what really frustrates me more than anything else is now the collusion has evolved into a porn star issue, and that the double standard of real crimes committed by Hillary and a real cover up and real collusion and real lying to a FISA court and a FISA application just seems to just go on and nothing ever happens.
+And then what really frustrates me more than anything else is now the collusion has evolved into a porn star issue and that the double standard of real crimes committed by Hillary and a real cover-up and real collusion and real lying to a FISA court and a FISA application just seems to just go on and nothing ever happens.

-Well, there is no doubt in my mind that Mueller has nothing on Russiagate.
+Well, there is no doubt in my mind that Mueller has nothing on Russia Gate.

-Whether it was something they did after the fact, after they were under investigation, did they lie?
+This is just like the Manafort indictment, Gates and all these other players, whether it was something they did after the fact, after they were under investigation, did they lie?

 Manafort, did he do something with Ukraine way before he ever met Donald Trump?

-It has nothing to do with the central allegation that started all this, that that Donald J. Trump colluded with the Russians to get elected.
+It has nothing to do with the central allegation that started all this, that Donald J. Trump colluded with the Russians to get elected.

-Uh, you know, so nothing, nothing, nothing.
+You know, so nothing, nothing, nothing.

-They got a porn star who brought up a non-disclosure agreement and a hundred and thirty thousand dollar payment, nothing to do with any cosmic issue.
+They got a porn star who brought up a non-disclosure agreement and $130,000 payment.

 Let's go to Chris in South Carolina.